By Douglas G. Sutherland and David W. Price

 About the authors:

 Dr. David W. Price is a Senior Director at KLA-Tencor Corp.
 Dr. Douglas Sutherland is a Principal Scientist at KLA-Tencor Corp.
-Over the last 10 years, Dr. Price and Dr. Sutherland have worked directly with over 50 semiconductor IC manufacturers to help them optimize their overall inspection strategy to achieve the lowest total cost.
+Over the last 10 years, Drs.
+Price and Sutherland have worked directly with more than 50 semiconductor IC manufacturers to help them optimize their overall inspection strategy to achieve the lowest total cost.
 This series of articles attempts to summarize some of the universal lessons they have observed through these engagements.